Metamaterial cloaking: Electromagnetic metamaterials

 The artificial structure for cloaking applications is a lattice design – a sequentially repeating network – of identical elements.
 Additionally, for microwave frequencies, these materials are analogous to crystals for optics.
 Also, a metamaterial is composed of a sequence of elements and spacings, which are much smaller than the selected wavelength of light.
 The selected wavelength could be radio frequency, microwave, or other radiations, now just beginning to reach into the visible frequencies.
-Macroscopic properties can be directly controlled by adjusting characteristics of the rudimentary elements, and their arrangement on, or throughout the material.
+Macroscopic properties can be directly controlled by adjusting characteristics of the rudimentary elements, and their arrangement on or throughout the material.
 Moreover, these metamaterials are a basis for building very small cloaking devices in anticipation of larger devices, adaptable to a broad spectrum of radiated light.

 Hence, although light consists of an electric field and a magnetic field, ordinary optical materials, such as optical microscope lenses, have a strong reaction only to the electric field.
 The corresponding magnetic interaction is essentially nil.
 This results in only the most common optical effects, such as ordinary refraction with common diffraction limitations in lenses and imaging.

-Since the beginning of optical sciences, centuries ago, the ability to control the light with materials has been limited to these common optical effects.
+Since the beginning of optical sciences centuries ago, the ability to control light with materials has been limited to these common optical effects.
 Metamaterials, on the other hand, are capable of a very strong interaction, or coupling, with the magnetic component of light.
 Therefore, the range of response to radiated light is expanded beyond the ordinary optical limitations that are described by the sciences of physical optics and optical physics.
 In addition, as artificially constructed materials, both the magnetic and electric components of the radiated light can be controlled at will, in any desired fashion as it travels, or more accurately propagates, through the material.
 This is because a metamaterial's behavior is typically formed from individual components, and each component responds independently to a radiated spectrum of light.
 At this time, however, metamaterials are limited.
 Cloaking across a broad spectrum of frequencies has not been achieved, including the visible spectrum.
 Dissipation, absorption, and dispersion are also current drawbacks, but this field is still in its optimistic infancy.